code-kern-ai/bricks/CONTRIBUTING.md

 We have structured this repository into two main folders:
 - `classifiers`: this is where the modules will go into that are used to classify a given text into a specific category.
 For example, a module that classifies a text into the category `news` or `blog` would go into this folder.
 It can also be about enrichments, e.g. to detect languages and such.
 - `extractors`: this is where the modules will go into that are used to extract information from a given text.
 For example, a module that extracts the author of a text would go into this folder.
 - `generators`: this is where the modules will go that are used to produce values based on the provided text.
-For example, a module that corrects spelling mistakes whill take an incorrect text and generate the corrected text.
+For example, a module that corrects spelling mistakes while take an incorrect text and generate the corrected text.

 ### Execution types: `python_functions`, `active_learners`, `zero_shot` and `premium`
 In each folder, you will find further directories, typically in this structure: